metwork-framework/mfserv/docs/350-plugin_guide.md

 #### The administrator (OP)

 The administrator work starts with some released `.plugin` files.
-He installs them with a single command (or with the provisioning feature) and optionally change their configuration.
+He installs them with a single command (or with the provisioning feature) and optionally changes their configuration.

 On the deployment machine, no internet access is necessary because `.plugin` files